Home / Recipes / Ingredient / Vegetables / Italian Breaded Eggplant

 How to make Breaded Eggplant

-Place sliced eggplant in a large bowl and toss with salt, let sit for 20 minutes.
+Place sliced eggplant in a large bowl and toss with salt, let sit.
 Then drain, but do not rinse.

 Sliced eggplant in a glass bowl.